agc93/acevortex/docs/content/en/docs/usage/mods.md

 ### Installing archives with multiple mod files

 If you install a file from Nexus Mods that has multiple game mod files (i.e. `.pak` files), you will see a prompt that should walk you through the process of choosing which mod files you want to install.
-Remember that since Vortex doesn't actually read your game files, it won't be able to detect skin slot conflicts automatically.

 ### Managing your skin slots

 If you install a lot of skin mods, you will likely run into problems where you have multiple mods that replace the same skin slot.
 Since 0.1.0, AceVortex will attempt to read which slot a skin replaces when you install a mod.
 If you install multiple mods that replace the same aircraft skin, you'll get a warning when you deploy.
 At any time, you can also check which skins a mod includes by double-clicking the mod in the Mods list and checking the details in the panel on the right.

+> You can also use the gear icon at the top right of the Mods screen to enable the *Skin(s)* column and quickly check your installed skins, right from the Mods list

 ## Install from archives